Academic Planning and Registration

 When & Why to Meet With Your Academic Advisor

-Who is your advisor?
 You are automatically assigned an academic advisor in your college when you enroll at the university.
-To find out who your assigned advisor is, see the "academics" tab at MyU.umn.edu
+To find out who your assigned advisor is, see the "academics" tab at MyU.umn.edu.

-It's important to understand that each college at the U of M handles advising differently.
+Each college at the U of M handles advising differently.
 Some may require that you come in to be seen each semester, while others may not have mandatory advising but still strongly encourage frequent contact with your advisor.
-Be sure to understand the expectations of advising in your college.

 Regardless of your college, aim to check in with your advisor every semester.
-Be sure to plan ahead to schedule an appointment before your registration time since those appointments fill up quick!
+Be sure to plan ahead to schedule an appointment before your registration time, since those appointments fill up quickly!

-View your specific registration date and time by clicking on the "Registration" tab in MyU: Academics
+You can view your specific registration date and time by clicking on the "Registration" tab in MyU: Academics.

 Search for Classes & Make Your Schedule